-You'll need loose fitting socks, a plastic stocking aid and powder.
+You'll need loose-fitting socks, a plastic sock aid and baby powder.

-- Slide your sock on to the plastic stocking aid until the toe is firmly against the end.
-The open end of the sock should not slip off the top of the plastic.

-- 2 Check the position of your sock.

-- · toe against the end

-- · heel on the bottom

-- sock is not twisted on the plastic

-- sock does not come off the top of the plastic

-- 3 Use powder inside the plastic, which helps your foot to slide easily. - 4 Grab the end of the cords and lower the stocking aid in front of your operated foot.
-Place your foot in and pull on the cord, pulling your sock on.
-Use your reacher to assist if the stocking aid does not slip out easily. - 5 Put your socks on your nonoperated side as usual.
+- 1 Slide your sock on to the plastic sock aid until the toe is firmly against the end.
+The open end of the sock should not slip off the top of the plastic. - 2 Check the position of your sock. - ✓ toe against the end - ✓ heel on the bottom - ✓ sock is not twisted on the plastic - ✓ sock does not come off the top of the plastic - 3 Use baby powder inside the plastic, which helps your foot to slide easily. - 4 Grab the end of the cords and lower the sock aid in front of your operated foot.
+Place your foot in keeping your toes down and pull on the cord, pulling your sock on.
+Use your reacher to assist if the sock aid does not slip out easily. - 5 Put your socks on your non-operated side as usual.
 If necessary, repeat steps 1-4.